rozhkovmax/GFayeSwift/Readme.md

 }
 ```

-The delegate methods give you a simple way to handle data from the server, but how do you publish data to a Faye channel?
+The delegate methods give you a simple way to handle data from the server, but how do you publish data to a channel?

 ### sendMessage